astronomer/docs/learn/get-started-with-airflow-part-2.md

 To complete this tutorial, you'll need to know:

 - How to write DAGs and run Airflow.
-See [Get started with Apache Airflow](get-started-with-airflow.md).
+See [Part 1: Write your first DAG](get-started-with-airflow.md).
 - The basics of git.
 See the [tutorial on Git’s official webpage](https://git-scm.com/docs/gittutorial).

 ## Prerequisites